rsonka/PADx-Skill-Scraper/README.md

 1336	Ganesha	Entrepreneur, Lex Luthor && Genius Scientist, Lex Luthor	.
 Batman vs Superman Collab
 ```

-Saving that to a string in Python and typing print myString.replace("\t", "\n") will split each thing up onto lines.
+Saving that to a string in a Python interpreter and typing print
+myString.replace("\t", "\n") will split each thing up onto lines.
 E.g.:

 ```
 >> myString = """Number	Name	farmableSkillUps	Normal or Technical dungeons	Other dungeons